 Some 310 km (193 mi) south of the capital Manila, off the north-western coast of Panay is Boracay, the tropical island paradise best known for its fine white sand beaches and crystalline waters.
 But the island is as much of a haven for divers as it is for beachgoers.
 Underneath the turquoise waters are a number of stunning dive sites replete with fascinating features and abundant marine life that draw crowds of divers across the globe.
 The more popular dive sites include the Angol Point, Camia II Wreck, Cathedral Cave, Coral Garden, Virgin Drop, and the Yapak dive sites.

-More than 308 km (191 mi) southwest of the capital Manila, underneath the waters off Coron Island in Palawan lie the remains of 11 Japanese Imperial Navy ships (many of which were auxiliary vessels) that were sunk by aviation elements of the U.S Navy in 1944.
+More than 308 km (191 mi) southwest of the capital Manila, underneath the waters off Coron in Palawan lie the remains of 11 Japanese Imperial Navy ships (many of which were auxiliary vessels) that were sunk by warplanes of the U.S. Navy in 1944.
 Divers from across the globe troop to this serene watery graveyard to explore the fascinating World War II shipwrecks, which host an incredibly rich and colorful marine biodiversity.
 The more popular wrecks are that of the Irako Maru, the Okikawa Maru, the Olympia Maru, the Morazan Maru, and the Akitsushima Maru.

 Around 380 km (236 mi) southwest of the capital Manila, in the waters of Ticao Pass is Manta Bowl – a vast bowl-shaped underwater depression so named because of the massive schools of manta rays that gather here to feed off the plankton-rich waters and afterwards get cleaned by remoras (suckerfish) and cleaner wrasse.
 Hence, this manta ray feeding and cleaning station is dubbed as the Manta Ray Capital of the Philippines.
 Besides manta rays, this world-renowned dive site also plays host to whale sharks, hammerheads, thresher sharks, and other pelagic fish.